 In fiscal 2023, the Company initiated restructuring activities (the "2023 Restructuring") associated with the optimization of business processes and incurred consulting costs, severance and other employee costs, and other costs related to the consolidation of certain facilities.
-The Company expects to complete these restructuring activities in fiscal 2024.
-During fiscal 2023, cash paid for consulting costs was \$5 million.
-The remaining liability for consulting costs (\$2 million) and the severance and other employee costs will be paid in fiscal 2024.
+The Company completed the 2023 Restructuring activities in fiscal 2024.
+During fiscal 2024 and 2023, cash paid for consulting costs was \$2 million and \$5 million, respectively, and there was no remaining liability for the 2023 Restructuring as of February 2, 2024.